iRazzh/SportSee/README.md

 # N.B

 The SportSee API contains data for only 2 users (12 & 18).
 You will be able to choose on a small homepage either one user or another.

+A boolean named 'mockedData' is defined in "MainContent.jsx" at line 21.
+If set to "true", the data will be mocked data, if set to "false", the data will be api data